Table of Contents

 - Showing intense emotional reactions that seem disproportionate to the situation

-Movement Magic: Simple Activities That Transform Behavior
+Movement Magic: The Simple Activities That Transform Everything

 - Rocking in a rocking chair while reading stories (double benefit!)